Skip to main content

 Changes in your periods

 Your periods can change.
 For example, they may last longer or get lighter.
-This does not mean there's a problem, but you need to any changes checked.
+This does not mean there's a problem, but get any changes checked.

-The changes could be caused by an infection or abnormalities in the cervix (the neck of the womb).
-In rare cases, it could be cancer.
+The changes could be caused by an infection or abnormalities in your cervix (the neck of your womb).
+In rare cases, it could be cervical cancer.

-They will investigate the cause and recommend any necessary treatment.
+They will investigate the cause and recommend any treatment you need.

 Menopause

-Your periods may start to become less frequent over a few months or years before stopping altogether.
+Your periods may start to become less frequent over a few months or years before they stop.
 In some cases, they can stop suddenly.

 Content supplied by the NHS and adapted for Ireland by the HSE